awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 ### Cluster Placement Group Rules and Limitations<a name="placement-groups-limitations-cluster"></a>

 The following rules apply to cluster placement groups:
-+ The following are the only instance types that you can use when you launch an instance into a cluster placement group:
++ When you launch an instance into a cluster placement group, you must use one of the following instance types:
   + General purpose: A1, M4, M5, M5a, M5ad, M5d, M5dn, and M5n
   + Compute optimized: C3, C4, C5, C5d, C5n, and `cc2.8xlarge`
   + Memory optimized: `cr1.8xlarge`, R3, R4, R5, R5a, R5ad, R5d, R5dn, R5n, X1, X1e, and z1d